-CASE 1: 4.5 to 5 Volts are present in the C circuit wire.
-This is the correct test result and it confirms that the PCM is supplying power to the manifold absolute pressure (MAP) sensor.
+CASE 1: 4.5 to 5 Volts are present.
+So far so good, since this means that the PCM is supplying power to the manifold absolute pressure (MAP) sensor.

-The next step is to make sure that the PCM is providing Ground to the MAP sensor.
-For this test, go to: TEST 3: Making Sure The MAP Sensor Is Getting Ground.
+The next step is to make sure that the PCM is feeding your 3.0L Chrysler's MAP sensor with ground.
+For this test, go to: TEST 3: Verifying The MAP Sensor Is Getting Ground.

 CASE 2: 4.5 to 5 Volts ARE NOT present.
-Without these 5 Volts the MAP sensor will not function.
 Recheck your multimeter connections and retest.

-If the multimeter still does not register 4.5 to 5 Volts, then you've found the reason for the MAP sensor code/failure.
+If after checking all of your multimeter connections and making sure the Key is in the ON position AND your multimeter does not register the 4.5 to 5 Volts DC, then you've found the reason for the MAP sensor code/failure.

-Although, it's beyond the scope of this tutorial to test for this missing voltage, the most likely cause will be an ‘open-circuit’ problem between the PCM connector and the MAP sensor connector.
+Without power in this circuit, the MAP sensor will not work.
+Now, it's beyond the scope of this article to test for this missing Voltage, but the most likely cause will be an ‘open’ or a short between the PCM connector and the MAP sensor connector.